maglore9900/personal_Ollama_FAQ/README.md

 **You CAN use it with RAM, but it will be slower.**

+### 3.2) But wait, I have a mac, and it has Unified Memory!

+Ok, so basically its the same rules, but don't get hung up on RAM vs VRAM.
+You still need the memory to run the model.

+From what I understand, Unified Memory is slower than VRAM, but faster than RAM.
+I dunno, I dont use Macs.

 ## 4) I am using OpenWeb UI and ...

 Is it an Ollama question? does the issue happen when using Ollama by itself?
 If yes, please ask it in the [Ollama discord](https://discord.gg/q7myykKWYR) general chat and/or open a ticket in Help.
 (But check out the next bullet before hand)